ranjeethdelphix/mysqllinux/docs/docs/index.md

 ### Replication

-In the Replication mode, Delphix uses MySQL's built-in replication technology to keep the Delphix dSource in-sync with the MySQL source databases.
+In the Replication mode, Delphix uses MySQL's built-in replication process to keep the Delphix dSource in-sync with the MySQL source databases.
+It establishes a source / replica (master/slave) relationship between source and stage databases.

 Creation of the dSource requires a full backup of the source database(s) and there are two options to providing this backup.